Fertility and adoption

 For some people they would like to look at all of their options and approach PACT for information to include adoption in their considerations very early on.
 For others they think about completing their family through adoption once they have investigated other avenues.
 Our enquiries team are happy to discuss what adoption may mean for you and answer any questions you may have, at any stage in your thinking, and help you clarify adoption as a possible route for you.

-Coming to terms with other options closing as possibilities can take time.
-PACT, like many other adoption agencies, recommends people allow six months after the last treatment or fertility counselling before embarking on the adoption process.
+Coming to terms with other options closing as possibilities for growing a family can take time.
+PACT, like many other adoption agencies, recommends people allow six months after the last treatment, fertility tests or fertility counselling before embarking on the adoption process.
 This is to give time to the healing process and for people to gently look after their own wellbeing and process the loss they may experience.
 The adoption process is robust and requires a level of commitment and focus and we believe that for many, the transition from other routes to adoption is easier with this time period in place for people to take a pause for themselves.

 However, we understand that each person is different so please do speak with our enquiries team about your circumstances and they can advise and help you navigate what may be right for you.